Should I use my CPAP when I have a cold?

 CPAP and nasal congestion

-CPAP machine works to provide a continuous flow of pressurised air through to the CPAP mask.
 If you use a nasal pillow or nasal cushion mask and suffer from a stuffy, blocked or runny nose, it will prevent the therapy from working as you breathe from your mouth instead.
+Instead, you can use a decongestant or swap to a full-face mask so you still receive airflow through to your mouth.

+Yes, if a sleep clinician or doctor has recommended you use CPAP therapy, do not stop using it.
 It is always encouraged to continue using your CPAP machine to prevent your Obstructive Sleep Apnoea (OSA) from worsening.

 Pausing your therapy, even for a few nights, can hugely impact your health.
-Using CPAP prevents complications, such as diabetesheart disease and atrial fibrillation.
+Using CPAP helps to lower the chances of complications such as diabetesheart disease and atrial fibrillation.
+If you pause your therapy, you will find symptoms also reoccurring, from snoring and memory loss to choking in your sleep.
+Resulting in a lack of sleep and increased fatigue.

 Cold and flu solutions for CPAP therapy